6 Myths About Protein Shakes For Kids, According To Nutritionists

 When a kid is on the smaller size, parents might worry that picky eating is to blame.
 But it’s only useful to compare a child’s growth to their past growth, not their peers’.
 Jaramillo says that picky eating could become serious enough to lead to malnourishment when a kid isn’t gaining weight or drops a level in their growth curve.
-In other words, a kid who steadily remains in the lowest 10th percentile of weights for their age group isn’t necessarily unhealthy (but of course check with your doctor).
+But a kid who steadily remains in the lowest 10th percentile of weights for their age group isn’t necessarily unhealthy (of course, though, check with your doctor).
 It’s when a kid drops down a few percentiles that intervention becomes necessary.

-Many of these drinks sell for over $2 a serving, rivaling your takeout coffee habit.
+Many of these drinks sell for more than $2 a serving, rivaling your takeout coffee habit.
 If you’re looking for a cheap, nutritious, drinkable kid’s meal or snack, you’re better off loading up on fruits and vegetables and blending up your own smoothies.